NeatuR/VariantBurden-SlidingWindow/README.md

 ##STEP 2
 For each chromosome:
-* directory chrNo/sliding_window: follow the steps outlined in the comments
+* directory `chrNo/sliding_window`: follow the steps outlined in the comments
-* directory chrNo/Fisher: follow the steps outlined in the comments
+* directory `chrNo/Fisher`: follow the steps outlined in the comments

 While this process could potentially be further automated, in research, time is not always dedicated to coding.
+However, it can serve as a baseline for implementing sliding window or burden tests approaches from scratch.